Definition of C++ Thread Pool

 How Thread Pools Works in C++?

-It is nice to work with the thread pools when we have a large number of tasks and we want them to execute parallelly.
-It reduces the overhead of the creation of threads every time and too much of threads reduce the overall speed of the system.
-There is no specific library in C++ which provides the thread pool so the programmer has to create it is own depending on the requirements.
+It is nice to work with the thread pools when we have many tasks, and we want them to execute parallelly.
+It reduces the overhead of the creation of threads every time, and too much of threads reduce the overall speed of the system.
+No specific library in C++ provides the thread pool, so the programmer must create it independently, depending on the requirements.

 2. When a new task arrives, it is first put in the queue of pending work, and the following steps are performed: